johnwesleyquintero/WesLedger/README.md

 - **Search & Filter:** Instant local filtering by keyword or category.
 - **Export:** One-click CSV export of your current view.
 - **Demo Mode:** Works offline with LocalStorage for testing.
+- **Command Center:** Get your backend deployment code directly from the UI.

 ---